Calebh101/force-semicolon/README.md

         - Off: no line
     - Default: Error

-- `force-semicolon.extraSemicolonLintType`: setting that decides if VS Code should give an error, warning, or info dialogue for extra semicolons after statements
-    - Options:
-        - Error: red line and notification
-        - Warning: yellow line and notification
-        - Info: blue line
-        - Off: no line
-    - Default: Error

 - `force-semicolon.debugMode`: setting that enables/disabled debug mode.
 This enables action and report logs from this extension. **This is not recommended at all** since this floods the console with 1,000+ logs every single time you type, switch files, and save a file.
 It does that for each file when VS Code is opened, so it could output **20,000+** logs when started up.
 As you can imagine, this absolutely *decimates* performance and is highly **not** recommended to turn/keep on.
     - Default: off

 ## Commands

-- Analyze All Files (`force-semicolon.analyze.all`): analyze all JavaScript and TypeScript files in the workspace (automatically called when the extension is loaded)
+- Analyze All Files (`force-semicolon.analyze.all`): analyze all JavaScript and TypeScript files in the workspace (automatically called when the extension is loaded).
-- Fix Missing Semicolons (Current File) (`force-semicolon.fix.current.missing`): fix all Missing Semicolon errors in the current file
+- Fix Missing Semicolons (Current File) (`force-semicolon.fix.current.missing`): fix all Missing Semicolon errors in the current file.
-- Fix Unnecessary Semicolons (Current File) (`force-semicolon.fix.current.unnecessary`): fix all Unnecessary Semicolon errors in the current file
+- Fix Unnecessary Semicolons (Current File) (`force-semicolon.fix.current.unnecessary`): fix all Unnecessary Semicolon errors in the current file.
-- Fix Extra Semicolons (Current File) (`force-semicolon.fix.current.extra`): fix all Extra Semicolon errors in the current file
-- Fix All Semicolons (Current File) (`force-semicolon.fix.current.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon, Extra Semicolon) in the current file
+- Fix All Semicolons (Current File) (`force-semicolon.fix.current.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon) in the current file.
-- Fix Missing Semicolons (All Open Files) (`force-semicolon.fix.open.missing`): fix all Missing Semicolon errors in all files that are open in the workspace (even if not actively selected)
+- Fix Missing Semicolons (All Open Files) (`force-semicolon.fix.open.missing`): fix all Missing Semicolon errors in all files that are open in the workspace (even if not actively selected).
-- Fix Unnecessary Semicolons (All Open Files) (`force-semicolon.fix.open.unnecessary`): fix all Unnecessary Semicolon errors in all files that are open in the workspace (even if not actively selected)
+- Fix Unnecessary Semicolons (All Open Files) (`force-semicolon.fix.open.unnecessary`): fix all Unnecessary Semicolon errors in all files that are open in the workspace (even if not actively selected).
-- Fix Extra Semicolons (All Open Files) (`force-semicolon.fix.open.extra`): fix all Extra Semicolon errors in all files that are open in the workspace (even if not actively selected)
-- Fix All Semicolons (All Open Files) (`force-semicolon.fix.open.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon, Extra Semicolon) in all files that are open in the workspace (even if not actively selected)
+- Fix All Semicolons (All Open Files) (`force-semicolon.fix.open.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon) in all files that are open in the workspace (even if not actively selected).
-- Fix Missing Semicolons (All Files) (`force-semicolon.fix.all.missing`): fix all Missing Semicolon errors in all files in the current workspace
+- Fix Missing Semicolons (All Files) (`force-semicolon.fix.all.missing`): fix all Missing Semicolon errors in all files in the current workspace.
-- Fix Unnecessary Semicolons (All Files) (`force-semicolon.fix.all.unnecessary`): fix all Unnecessary Semicolon errors in all files in the current workspace
+- Fix Unnecessary Semicolons (All Files) (`force-semicolon.fix.all.unnecessary`): fix all Unnecessary Semicolon errors in all files in the current workspace.
-- Fix Extra Semicolons (All Files) (`force-semicolon.fix.all.extra`): fix all Extra Semicolon errors in all files in the current workspace
-- Fix All Semicolons (All Files) (`force-semicolon.fix.all.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon, Extra Semicolon) in all files in the current workspace
+- Fix All Semicolons (All Files) (`force-semicolon.fix.all.all`): fix all semicolon errors (Missing Semicolon, Unnecessary Semicolon) in all files in the current workspace.

 # Changelog

 ## 0.0.0 - 2/1/25

-- Initial release
+- Initial beta.

 ## 0.1.0 - 2/1/25

-- Implemented `ignore` and `ignore-all` (see description)
+- Implemented `ignore` and `ignore-all` (see description).
-- Fixed a bug that prevented the extension from finding errors
+- Fixed a bug that prevented the extension from finding errors.
-- Other documentation updates
+- Other documentation updates.

 ## 0.1.1 - 2/1/25

-- Fixed a bug that also scans JSON files
+- Fixed a bug that also scans JSON files.
-- Fixed several semicolon detection bugs that gave false positives
+- Fixed several semicolon detection bugs that gave false positives.

 ## 0.1.2 - 2/1/25

-- Fixed a few more semicolon detection bugs
+- Fixed a few more semicolon detection bugs.

 ## 0.2.0 - 2/1/25

-- Added a new setting: force-semicolon.lintType for deciding if VS Code should give an error, warning, or info dialogue (default is error)
+- Added a new setting: force-semicolon.lintType for deciding if VS Code should give an error, warning, or info dialogue (default is error).
-- ignore and ignore-all quick fixes
+- ignore and ignore-all quick fixes.

 ## 0.2.1 - 2/1/25

-- Fixed a bug affecting .property() lines of code
+- Fixed a bug affecting `.property()` lines of code.

 ## 0.2.2 - 2/1/25

-- Bug fix affecting chained promises
+- Bug fix affecting chained promises.
-- Updated documentation
+- Updated documentation.

 ## 0.2.3 - 2/2/25

-- Bug fix affecting lines ending in `[`
+- Bug fix affecting lines ending in `[`..
 - Bug fix affecting multiline comments

 ## 0.3.0 - 2/5/25

-- Complete overhaul of verification system
-    - We switched over from line-based and text-based scanning to AST-based scanning.
+- Complete overhaul of verification system.
+We switched over from pattern-based scanning to AST-based scanning.
 This not only improves accuracy, it allows the extension to scan single-line files and accurately find incorrect/missing semicolons.
-- New feature: Unnecessary Semicolon: detects and warns you if you put a semicolon after a control statement (like a psychopath)
+- New feature: Unnecessary Semicolon: detects and warns you if you put a semicolon after a control statement (like a psychopath).
-- New feature: Extra Semicolon: detects and warns you if you put an extra semicolon at the end of a statement
-- You can also now turn off Missing Semicolon, Unnecessasy Semicolon, and Extra Semicolon in VS Code settings
+- You can also now turn off Missing Semicolon and Unnecessary Semicolon in VS Code settings.

 ## 0.3.1 - 2/5/25

-- Bug fix affecting callbacks
+- Bug fix affecting callbacks.
-- Improved documentation
+- Improved documentation.

 ## 0.3.2 - 2/5/25

-- Bug fix affecting callbacks
+- Bug fix affecting callbacks.

 ## 0.3.3 - 2/5/25

-- Bug fix affecting callbacks (third in a row, that is impressive)
+- Bug fix affecting callbacks. (third in a row, that is impressive)
-- Improved documentation
+- Improved documentation.
-- Optimized extension
+- Optimized extension.

 ## 0.3.4 - 2/5/25

-- Improved documentation
+- Improved documentation.

 ## 0.3.5 - 2/12/25

-- Added commands to fix files
+- Added commands to fix files.
-- Fixed bug affecting exports
+- Fixed bug affecting exports.
-- Fixed a bug affecting single-line control statements
+- Fixed a bug affecting single-line control statements.

 ## 1.0.0 - 3/16/25

-- Added detection for TypeScript interfaces
+- Added detection for TypeScript interfaces.
-- Added detection for functions in objects or arrays (also called object properties)
+- Added detection for functions in objects or arrays (also called object properties).
-- Improved documentation
+- Improved documentation.
-- Exited beta
+- Exited beta.

 ## 1.0.1 - 11/14/25

-- Fix Typescript class exports getting flagged by oth needing a semicolon and not needing a semicolon
+- Fix Typescript class exports getting flagged by oth needing a semicolon and not needing a semicolon.
-- Made the code actually semi-readable
+- Made the code actually semi-readable.

+## 1.0.2 - 12/22/25

+- Transition to a more systematic approach, so now false positives should be lessened.
+- "Extra semicolon" is now merged into "unnecessary semicolon".

 # Is this perfect?

 No!
-This project may give false positives/negatives for several scenarios, because I can't test every possible piece of JavaScript!
-Any contribution or feedback is greatly appreciated.
+You're likely to find several problems with my extension.
+Any contribution (or even just pointing out issues) is greatly appreciated!

 # Known issues

-- HTML is currently not supported
+- HTML is currently not supported.
+- String literals may not be flagged.

 # Support

-For feedback and support, email me at [calebh101dev@icloud.com](mailto:calebh101dev@icloud.com).
+For feedback and support, join my [Discord server](https://discord.gg/gbZyPuqZ6n).